kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 4: Passport Processing](https://adventofcode.com/2020/day/4)

-Since the input has passports separated by an empty line, we can split on `"\n\n"` to get each passport into an element of a `Vector`.
+Since the input has passports separated by an empty line, you can split on `"\n\n"` to get each passport into an element of a `Vector`.

 ```julia
 readInput() = split(read(joinpath(@__DIR__, "./input.txt"), String), "\n\n")